CDCgov/dibbs-ecr-refiner/README.md

 ## Creating a production build

-The DIBBs eCR Refiner runs enitrely within a single container in a production environment.
+The DIBBs eCR Refiner runs entirely within a single container in a production environment.
 All build versions, including the very latest, can be downloaded from the [Refiner's GitHub Container Registry](https://github.com/CDCgov/dibbs-ecr-refiner/pkgs/container/dibbs-ecr-refiner).

 ### Automatic builds